Perfect for breakfast, brunch, for breakfast-for-dinner, this Keto Low Carb Quiche Lorraine is rich and flavorful with bacon, cheese, and onion.

 The Difference Between Quiche, Frittata, and Omelets

-Quiche, frittata, and omelets are all egg-based dishes, but the main difference is in how they’re made.
+Quiche, frittata, and omelets are all egg-based dishes, but the main difference is in their preparation.
 Quiche is usually baked in the oven for the entire cooking process.
 Omelets are typically cooked on the stovetop.
 Frittata is similar to a crustless quiche with an egg base with any meats, cheeses, and vegetables you like added in, but the cooking process for frittata is what sets it apart.
 Frittatas start off being cooked in an oven-safe pan on the stovetop until the outside is set, and then they’re transferred to the oven to finish cooking.

-The Ingredients for Quiche Lorraine
+The Ingredients for This Low Carb Quiche Lorraine Recipe

 Where Quiche Lorraine Comes From